 modification, or deletion of an SCS stream.
 The SCSID is used by an AP to identify an SCS stream in SCS

 responses.

+The SCSID used by a STA affiliated with a non-AP MLD in an SCS Request frame transmitted to an AP affiliated with an AP MLD is unique across the non-AP MLD (i.e., no two STAs affiliated with the same MLD can use the same SCSID to request creation, modification, or deletion of two different SCS streams).

 Upon receipt of an SCS Request frame from an associated non-AP STA, the AP shall respond with a corresponding SCS Response frame.
 A value of (#4282)SUCCESS shall be set in the corresponding Status field of the SCS Status duple in the SCS Response frame when the AP accepts the SCS request for the requested SCSID.
 A value of REQUEST_DECLINED, REQUESTED_TCLAS_NOT_SUPPORTED_BY_AP, or INSUFFICIENT_TCLAS_PROCESSING_RESOURCES shall be set in the corresponding SCS Status field of

 the SCS Status duple in the SCS Response frame when the AP denies the SCS request for the requested SCSID.